 As long as you stay enrolled with an OVMA pet insurance policy, your pet will stay covered!
 Every one of our plans provides renewable limits for accidents and illnesses throughout your pet’s lifetime.

 Q. Can I make a claim right away?

-With all three of our plans, there’s a 48-hour waiting period for accidents and a 14-day waiting period for illnesses.
-You’ll have to wait six months for dental coverage.
+With all three of our plans, there is a 48-hour waiting period for accidents and a 14-day waiting period for illnesses.
+You’ll have to wait six months for dental, cruciate ligament and IVDD coverage.
 Our preventative care coverage, which applies specifically to our Unlimited+ plan, has no waiting periods.

 Q. When do I have to make payments?